 After our dino fun, we hopped back on the streetcar and headed to The Civil War Museum.
 We were able to catch the movie, “Seeing the Elephant” in the 360 degree theater.
 (Only 3 in the nation!)
 We were a little hesistant about the kids sitting through it, but it was interesting enough to hold their attention for ten minutes.
 Plus, how cool is it to be surrounded by a video, and feel like you are part of the action?

-I was impressed with the rest of the museum; it is very well thought out.
+I was impressed with the rest of the museum; it was very well thought out.
 There are interactive elements which the kids loved, but quite honestly the topic may have been over their head.

-Not to mention the life size figures may have freaked the kids just a little bit.
+Not to mention the life-size figures may have freaked the kids just a little bit.

 But overall, very informative and I highly recommend it to anybody that has an interest in history.
 Kids are free so it wasn’t a big deal.

 After exploring the exhibit, we headed upstairs to the reference room.
 This is where the kids had a great time!
 They can dress up in period clothing, play a civil war game, build with LEGOs and Lincoln Logs, put together puzzles, and participate in other activities.
 If you have kids, do NOT miss dropping by here!
 It was a great way for us adults to unwind and rest a bit.